The Rise of the Swiss Grand Hotel (1)

 Geneva’s Hotel des Bergues (A Select Member of The Most Famous Hotels in the World) is a restrained and elegant building and full of idiosyncrasies.
 It is the oldest purpose-built hotel in Switzerland and it is one of the few hotels in the Four Seasons portfolio to have retained its original name.

 But the name “des Bergues” has the kind of pedigree that no one would willingly give up.
 Its originates with a German merchant and financier called Johannes Kleberger (1486-1546).
 Though frequently on his travels, Herr Kleberger owned several properties in Geneva, including one on this section of quayside where Lake Geneva funnels into the Rhone river as it passes the old hilltop city.
-A friend of Erasmus, Hans Kleberger had his portrait painted Albrecht Dürer and you can see it today hung in Vienna’s Kunsthistorisches Museum.
+A friend of Erasmus, Hans Kleberger, had his portrait painted by Albrecht Dürer.
+You can see it today at Vienna’s Kunsthistorisches Museum.

 By the beginning of the nineteenth century “Bergues” was a manufacturing suburb of Geneva, specialising in watch-making and textile-printing.
 It was also an industrial slum of such meanness that in 1816 Lord Byron, Percy Bysshe Shelley, and Mary Wolstencroft Shelley chose to live outside Geneva at Villa Diodati rather than anywhere near the foul-smelling quayside.
 Here they told each other ghost stories while much of Switzerland rioted because of the shortage of food following Europe’s worst summer on record.
 That year Mary's novel Frankenstein was born.